-On 23 July 2021, the world watched as the long overdue and somewhat subdued opening ceremony of the 2020 Summer Olympic Games got underway in Japan.
-While not the greatest show on Earth, it certainly delivered the greatest Earth on show, for it was the day the Earth appeared over Tokyo.
+On 23 July 2021, the world watched as the long overdue and somewhat subdued opening ceremony of the 2020 Summer Olympic Games got underway in Japan — and while not the greatest show on Earth this year, it certainly delivered the greatest Earth on show, for it was the day the Earth appeared over Tokyo.

 Beamed around the globe from the Olympic Stadium in Tokyo’s Meiji-Jingu Park, devoid of spectators except for delegates, dignitaries and a deluge of media, the Tokyo 2020 opening ceremony was a far cry from the mega-productions of previous years.
 But that doesn’t mean it was lacking in spectacle.

 For a disrupted ceremony, planned in pre-pandemic times, held in the grip of a global crisis, with crowds congregating outside the stadium instead of within, and members of the production team reportedly leaving before the curtain had gone up, the Tokyo 2020 opening ceremony promised to be, well, different.

 Despite being stripped back, socially distanced and sombre in tone, the event managed to convey the solidarity and spirit that the Olympic Games represent, delivered with the elegance and sophistication — and at times quirkiness — for which Japan is renowned.

 Digital projections filled the stadium floor with an aesthetic combination of colour, shape and shadow, superimposed with traditional and contemporary dance and drama from Kabuki to kinetic pictograms.
 And even if some of the music was reportedly disrupted due to the departure of a composer hours before the opening, it was alright on the night.